maximus-brown/maximus-brown.github.io/_posts/2019-04-07-Deborah-Berry-Photography.md

 Imagine all the complexities involved to capture a water splash that looks as clean and beautiful as this in a split moment of time.
 She's capturing these water splashes in roughly 10,000th of a second.

+The women ended up winning the competition in her local photography club and it's all history from there in terms of her journey with high speed macro photography.

 ![](/images/posts/deborah_photography/marketing2WM.jpg)

-Oh, and before I forget the answer is yes...the women won the competition in her local photography club.